 - When they grow, trees absorb carbon dioxide, so, in a small way they reduce our carbon footprint

 This project has been fund by Friends of Evington from a grant provided to them by the National Lottery Community Award – People and Pollinators.

-We are offering people a range of free, small trees (while stocks last!) including crab apple, hazel and bird cherry.
-These trees have been chosen because they are native trees that provide blossom, fruit and shelter for birds, bees, butterflies and many other beneficial insects.
-They will grow quite quickly but, if you want to keep them smaller, they are easily controlled, by pruning once every winter.
+We offered people a range of free, small trees (while stocks last – stocks have now run out!) including crab apple, hazel and bird cherry.
+These trees were chosen because they are native trees that provide blossom, fruit and shelter for birds, bees, butterflies and many other beneficial insects.
+They will grow quite quickly but, to keep them smaller, they are easily controlled, by pruning once every winter.

-Trees will be delivered as small bare-root plants, up to 60cm high.
-They will need to be planted immediately or stored in a pot of damp soil.
+Trees were delivered as small bare-root plants, up to 60cm high.
+They needed to be planted immediately or stored in a pot of damp soil.
 After one year, they will be about double their initial size.